COMET: Co-Optimization of a CNN Model using Efficient-Hardware OBC Techniques: CNN Formulation with OBC

 Substituting (\ref{eq:y_da_final}) into (\ref{eq4}) and using (\ref{eq3}), we get

 where $\tilde\theta_{ot}=\theta_{ot}+\beta_i 2^{B_1-1}$ indicates that an offset term is combined with a scaled bias term.
 Thus, (\ref{eq10}) leads to

-Each LUT entry corresponds to a possible combination of weights with input bit-slices \((x_{n,B_1-1}, \ldots, x_{n,0};\ 1 \leq n \leq K)\), ordered from least to most significant bit.
-During runtime, these bit-slices serve as addresses to access the LUT.
-For each address access, the output is accumulated using a SA operation, repeated over \(B_1\) clock cycles to compute the output $\tilde{Y}$, as shown in Fig. \ref{fig2}(a).
-Upon closer observation, the offset term $\theta_{ot}$ corresponds to 2's complement of the LUT content stored at the $0^{\textnormal{th}}$ address location.
-This value is accessed when loading the offset term at the beginning of shift-accumulation, as illustrated in Fig.~\ref{fig2}(a).
-While traditional LUTs can store weight combinations, they become inefficient for large \( K \) due to increased access time.
-An alternative in~\cite{yalamarthy2019low} uses adders and multiplexers to generate combinations dynamically but lacks scalability and introduces significant hardware overhead.
-Specifically, implementing such a LUT requires \( 2^{K}(1 - 2^{-K/2}) \) adders/subtractors and \( (2^{K - 1} - 1) \) 2-to-1 multiplexers.
-The CPD is \( \log_2 K \cdot T_A + (K - 1) \cdot T_{MX} \), where \( T_A \) and \( T_{MX} \) are the delays of an adder and a multiplexer, respectively.
-To mitigate this, carry-save full adders (CSFAs) have been used to reduce delay.
+Each LUT entry represents a combination of weights with input bit-slices \((x_{n,B_1-1}, \ldots, x_{n,0}; 1 \le n \le K)\), ordered from least to most significant bit, with bit-slices used as addresses at runtime.
+Outputs are accumulated via a SA operation over $B_1$ clock cycles to compute $\tilde{Y}$, as shown in Fig.~\ref{fig2}(a).
+The offset term $\theta_{ot}$ is the twos complement of the LUT content at address 0, loaded at the start of shift-accumulation, as shown in Fig.~\ref{fig2}(a).
+Traditional LUTs become inefficient for large $K$ due to access time.
+Dynamic generation using adders and multiplexers~\cite{yalamarthy2019low} lacks scalability and adds hardware overhead: $2^{K}(1 - 2^{-K/2})$ adders/subtractors, $2^{K-1}-1$ 2-to-1 multiplexers, and CPD of $\log_2 K \cdot T_A + (K-1) \cdot T_{MX}$, where $T_A$ and $T_{MX}$ are adder and multiplexer delays.
+Note carry-save full adders (CSFAs) based SA unit has been employed to reduce this delay.

-Similar to (\ref{eq11}), an expression for $Y$ can be obtained with Scheme B, where each weight $\theta_i$, represented in OBC form with a bit-width of $B_2$, follows the steps indicated by (\ref{eq:xi_tc})--(\ref{eq11}).
-In this case, we would have
+Following (\ref{eq11}), $Y$ can be computed using Scheme B, where each weight $\theta_i$ in OBC form with bit-width $B_2$ is processed as in (\ref{eq:xi_tc})–(\ref{eq11}), yielding:

 where the variables in (\ref{eq12}) are defined as follows: